-- On March 11th 2016, we are presenting a poster at the prestigious Christie conference ‘The Changing Prospects for Cancer’.
-The poster presents some early but exciting findings looking at the impact of the Living Well Course on patient activation.
+- On March 11th 2016, we presented a poster at the prestigious Christie conference ‘The Changing Prospects for Cancer’.
+The poster presented some early but exciting findings looking at the impact of the Living Well Course on patient activation.

 - Our work on the development of MYCaW for capturing the concerns of supporters was presented at the 12th International Conference of the Society for Integrative Oncology (SIO) in Boston, Massachusetts in November 2015.

 - Our work on the validation of MYCaW and the longitudinal evaluation of the Living Well course were both presented at the National Cancer Research Institute conference in Liverpool in November 2015.